redhat-developer/vscode-quarkus/README.md

 Since 1.6.0:
 * `quarkus.tools.propertiesLanguageMismatch` : Action performed when detected Quarkus properties have an incorrect language.
 Default is `forceQuarkus`.

+## Telemetry

+With your approval, vscode-quarkus extension collects anonymous [usage data](USAGE_DATA.md) and sends it to Red Hat servers to help improve our products and services.
+Read our [privacy statement](https://developers.redhat.com/article/tool-data-collection) to learn more.
+This extension respects the `redhat.elemetry.enabled` setting, which you can learn more about at https://github.com/redhat-developer/vscode-commons#how-to-disable-telemetry-reporting

 ## Articles